Legendcx/LegendcxTasksTracker/README.md

 ## Problem Statement

-- I am adding a new project to our portfolios.
+- I am adding a new project to my portfolios.

 ## Project Skeleton